RatchapongLP/backend-learning/effective-java-notes/item02-builder.md

     }
 }
 ```
 But it introduces new problems.
-If we want to validate all the fields, we have to create a new method just for it,
+Firstly, if we want to validate all the fields, we have to create a new method just for it,
 which the user can forget to invoke.
 ```
 public class NutritionFacts {